FailAcademy/learning/wdp-vancouver/_slides/week-02/01-flexbox.md

 # flex-basis

 This defines the default size of an element before the remaining space is distributed.

-It can be a length (i.e. an absolute unit such as px, mm or pt, or a percentage ) or a keyword:
+It can be a length (i.e. an absolute unit such as `px`, `mm` or `pt`, or a percentage ) or a keyword:

 ```css
 .child {